Cylution/DCSVersionBackup/README.md

 # DCSVersionBackup
-Tool to easily backup DCS before an update
+Tool to easily backup DCS before an update Testing..needed sorting out properly, now cleared for a re-write and Add initial backup messages
-Testing...
-Cant stand seeing it as it is, so will sort it out properly Need to sort the models properly too.
-In fact might be easier to just re-write it properly Add initial backup messages